Skip to main content

 • Trip preparation

-• Driving in varied types of 4WD terrain
+• Driving in varied types of 4WD terrain including water crossings

 • Driving techniques (hill climbs, descents, gear selection, etc)